trident523/js-discourseBestOf/README.md

 Read about it! [at it's place on meta.discourse.org](http://meta.discourse.org/t/discourse-plugin-for-static-site-generators-like-jekyll-or-octopress/7965/16)

-This plugin combines javascript loaded on the page with a Liquid tag, written for jekyll to generate posts from your jekyll site, and then load the "best" comments from your discourse install.
-The only thing you have to bring to the table is some fancy CSS, as every jekyll site is different.
-Comments are created with IDs of "post#" starting at 1.
-Comments need to live in a div with an ID of "comments."
+This is just the javascript part, for developers who don't need the jekyll intergration.
+Create a div tag with ID of comments, and a topic ID and it'll do the rest.
 ----------

 <h3>Great!
 Let's go!</h3>